Skip to main content

 Other Limits

-Modified comparative fault can prevent or limit recovery, depending on the driver's percentage of fault for the accident.
+Modified comparative fault can prevent or limit recovery, depending on the driver's percentage of fault.
 (Georgia Code Title 51.
 Torts section 51-11-7)

-Georgia is one of many U.S. states that is an at-fault state.
-Motorists involved in car accidents who seek compensation from the other driver must prove that the other party was at fault for the accident.
+Georgia is an at-fault state.
+Motorists who seek compensation from an at-fault driver must prove that the other party was the primary cause of the accident.
+Even if they were partially responsible for the crash as well, they can still collect damages.

 Auto Insurance

-Georgia law requires motorists to have auto insurance liability coverage in case they are in an auto accident.
-Liability insurance helps compensate other drivers if you are determined to be the at-fault driver in an accident.
+Georgia law requires motorists to carry auto insurance liability coverage in case they are in an auto accident.
+Liability insurance compensates other drivers if you are determined to be the at-fault driver in an accident.

 The minimum limits of liability insurance under Georgia insurance law are as follows: